-Los Angeles, California, is the most congested cities in the United States!
-If you have think you live in the most congested city in the world because of severe traffic jams in your city, look again!
+Los Angeles, California, is the most congested city in the United States!
+If you think you live in the most congested city in the world because of severe traffic jams in your city, look again!
 Read the report from Regtransfers that is based on hours wasted in commute traffic in your city, we can tell you the top ten most congested cities in the world.

 Take a guess how much time do you think you’ve spent in traffic this year?
 The average driver spends 32 hours per year stuck in jams.
 Whether it’s the slow-moving A400 Tottenham Court Road, the Aston Expressway in Birmingham, UK, or Austin, Texas, cities certainly get off lightly when it comes to traffic in comparison to the commuters of L.A and Moscow.

 If you wonder about the congestion level of cities around the world RegTransfers, a UK-headquartered company, has used the Inrix Global Scorecard 2016 data to reveal the top congested cities around the world in their new interactive map.
 The report looks at average hours spent in congestion for 1,064 cities in 38 countries, as well as the percent of time spent in traffic.

 Below we have listed the top 10 cities that are the most congested cities in the world